Home Heat Pump Guide

 • Night mode/quiet mode: Many models have a setting that reduces fan speed overnight, dropping noise by 3-5 dB at the cost of slightly reduced output.

 • Inverter technology: Modern inverter-driven compressors ramp up and down smoothly rather than switching on and off at full power.
-This eliminates the sudden start-up noise that older systems produce.

 • Lower overnight demand: If your home is well-insulated and the thermostat is set back slightly overnight, the heat pump runs at lower output and therefore lower noise.